 The Robert Mannheimer Youth Advocacy Award is a $500 cash prize given to a young Iowan who has demonstrated a passion and advocacy for civil liberties.

 Who We’re Looking For

 We’re looking for a young person (age 14-19) who advocates for civil liberties with passion and determination—someone who recognizes injustices and finds ways to correct them.
-Areas of focus might include racial justice, free speech, free expression, LGBTQ issues, immigrants' rights, gender equality, religious freedom, government and technology privacy issues, or disability rights.
+Areas of focus might include reproductive freedom, racial justice, free speech, free expression, LGBTQ issues, immigrants' rights, gender equality, religious freedom, government and technology privacy issues, or disability rights.
 The ACLU of Iowa works to defend everyone's rights—even when it isn’t popular, even when no one else will—and we are interested in recognizing a young person who encapsulates that same spirit.

 Who Can Make a Nomination

 Anyone familiar with a young person’s accomplishments is encouraged to nominate one or multiple young people.
 That means parents, teachers, guardians, religious leaders, advocacy groups, community leaders, another young person, and others may make a nomination.

 A young person may also submit their own nomination.